-5.1.1 Reconstructed-H β and [O II] emission lines maps in the source plane
+5.1.1 Reconstructed-H β and [O II] emission line maps in the source plane

-Here we make use of the B band HST data modeling to reconstruct the H β and [O II] emission line maps of the galaxy.
-These lines have the highest signal-to-noise that we obtain from the SINFONI data.
+Here we make use of the B band HST data modelling to reconstruct the H β and [O II] emission line maps of the galaxy.

+These lines have the highest SN that we obtain from the SINFONI data.

-For each spectral pixel image (frame) of the SINFONI data cubes, we derive the most probable source surface brightness distribution by keeping the lens parameters fixed at the best values recovered from the B band HST data modeling (after taking into account the rotation of the image), while re-optimizing for the source regularization level.
-Because of the relatively low signal-to-noise SINFONI data and non-homogenous sky background, we can not use all the lensed images.
-We focus instead on the highest magnification image, which is the A2 image.
+For each spectral pixel image (frame) of the SINFONI data cubes, we derive the most probable source surface brightness distribution by keeping the lens parameters fixed at the best values recovered from the B band HST data modelling (after taking into account the rotation of the image), while re-optimizing for the source regularization level.
+Because of the relatively low SN SINFONI data and non-homogeneous sky background, we can not use all the lensed